GouNakano/BackgroundMaker/README.md

 Excute BackgroundMaker.exe by Explorer etc or
 Excute from made shortcut of BackgroundMaker.exe.

+## How to Use BackgroundMaker(tutorial)

+1. FFmpeg for windows has already set up.
+2. Download bin/BackgroundMaker.exe.
+3. Download sample/sample(n).mp4
+4. Execute BackgroundMaker.exe.

+5. Click "Read Movie File" button.
+6. Specify the movie file downloaded in 2 and load it.
+7. Click "Start" button.
+8. Click "Extract Background" button.
+9. It is starting to make background image.
+10. Click "Save Background Image"
+11. Specify file name and then "Save" or "保存" button click.

 # License
 The source code is licensed MIT.
 The website content is licensed CC BY 4.0,see LICENSE.